 A study of contemporary women's writing from 1970 to the present within a feminist theoretical framework.
 Topics include the construction of gender, female subjectivity, love and power, women and politics, literary strategies, etc. Prerequisites: Span 307D, Span 308E and at least two 300-level literature courses taught in Spanish.
 One-hour preceptorial for undergraduates only.
 In Spanish.

 L77 WGSS 4479 Senior Seminar in Religious Studies: Contemporary Approaches to the Study of Women and Religion

 The topic for this seminar differs every year.
-Previous topics include Pilgrimage and Sacred Space in Antiquity; Religion in a Global Context; and Engendering Religion.
+Previous topics include Saints and Society; Religion and the Secular: Struggles over Modernity; and Pilgrimage and Sacred Space in Antiquity.
 The seminar is offered every spring semester and is required of all religious studies majors, with the exception of those writing an honors thesis.
 The class is also open, with the permission of the instructor, to other advanced undergraduates with previous course work in Religious Studies.

 Same as L23 Re St 479